eliotk/see-cda/README.md

 # see-cda

-A JS framework for viewing C-CDA data in different ways.
+A JS app featuring a timeline w/ the goal of surfacing useful narrative-like information from CDA document data.

-Built to be extensible and easily add new "views".
+Built to be extensible and easily add new views.

 ## Development